alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 ---
 layout: guidance
-title: Get a licence to export circus, display, research and endangered animals
+title: Get a certificate to export circus, display, research and endangered animals
-summary: Check if you need a licence to export circus, display, laboratory, research and endangered animals.
+summary: You need a certificate to export animals.
 permalink: /guidance/get-a-licence-to-export-circus-endangered-research-animals.html
 topic:
   name: Exporting and doing business abroad